cbones4321/movie-trailer-website/README.md

 Documentation
 -------------

-In order to run this program, you must run the entertainment_center.py file.
+In order to run this program correctly, you must run the entertainment_center.py file.